apache/spark/docs/running-on-kubernetes.md

 # Configuration

 See the [configuration page](configuration.html) for information on Spark configurations.
-The following configuration is specific to Spark on Kubernetes.
+The following configurations are specific to Spark on Kubernetes.

 #### Spark Properties